jakartaee/validation-spec/README.md

 ## Building docs

-You need to have Apache Ant installed on your system and available in your classpath.
+You need to have Apache Ant installed on your system and available on your classpath.
+The build file _build.xml_ is located in this directory and all commands are relative to this directory.

-1. Run Ant commands from this directory
-1. Running `ant` with no parameters will execute the default target which builds both PDF and HTML output in the `build/` directory.
+* Running `ant all.doc` builds both PDF and HTML output in the _build/_ directory. `all.doc` is also the default target.
-1. Running `ant clean` will clean up output HTML and PDF files.
+* Running `ant clean` will clean up output HTML and PDF files.

-### Gotchas

-1. Make sure your version control client does not trim empty directories.

 ## Tagging phrases for the TCK

-The [Bean Validation TCK](https://github.com/beanvalidation/beanvalidation-tck) is a suite of unit tests for validating the compliance of Bean Validation implementations with this specification.
+The [Bean Validation TCK](https://github.com/beanvalidation/beanvalidation-tck) is a suite of unit tests for validating the compliance of Bean Validation implementations with the specification.

-The tests of the TCK are based on assertions which represent sentences and phrases from the specification.
-Which parts of the specification text are to be used as assertion for the TCK is controlled by tagging text elements (`<para>`, `phrase` etc.).
-Tagging happens by setting the `role` attribute (available in all DocBook elements) to one of the following values:
+The tests of the TCK are based on assertions representing sentences and phrases in this specification.
+The `role` attribute is used to mark those text elements (`<para>`, `phrase` etc.) of the specification which shall lead to an assertion in the TCK.
+The following values are allowed:

 * `tck-testable`: The tagged element shall be represented by a testable assertion in the TCK
 * `tck-not-testable`: The tagged element shall be represented by a non-testable assertion in the